philber/entra-verifiedid-tour/part-3/README.md

 urlFragment: "Part-3"
 ---

-# A guided tour of Microsoft Entra Verified ID - Samples
+# A guided tour of Microsoft Entra Verified ID - Part 3 Sample

 This code sample application demonstrates how to use Microsoft Entra Verified ID to issue and consume managed Custom Credentials for use with Azure AD B2C.